WhiteHatJoker/metrics-dashboard-grafana-prometheus-jaeger-kubernetes/README.md

 ## Describe SLO/SLI
 *TODO:* Describe, in your own words, what the SLIs are, based on an SLO of *monthly uptime* and *request response time*.

+The most well-known SLIs for the above SLOs would be:
+1. 98% website uptime per month
+2. 90.5% of requests to backend service would respond in less than 200ms per month

 ## Creating SLI metrics.
 *TODO:* It is important to know why we want to measure certain metrics for our customer.
 Describe in detail 5 metrics to measure these SLIs.

+1. Uptime or how many percentage of our monthly time the service was in the fully operational state.
+2. Latency or the amount of time in ms it takes for a request to be proccessed and returned to the requester.
+3. Error rate or the number of errors requests during a month - errors take away from our uptime so we need to monitor them.
+4. Disk, cpu and ram utilization - if either one of those is used at its maximum our response time would decrease due to lack of resources and it may lead to a failure hence also takes away from our uptime.
+5. Traffic or the number of HTTP requests per second showing us how highly used our system is.
+Higher usage means the chance to overstress the system if we are not prepared for the incoming traffic.

 ## Create a Dashboard to measure our SLIs
 *TODO:* Create a dashboard to measure the uptime of the frontend and backend services We will also want to measure to measure 40x and 50x errors.
 Create a dashboard that show these values over a 24 hour period and take a screenshot.